LucasNoga/Dathomir/README.md

 ### On GitHub Account

 - Go to your account via: `https://github.com/login`
-- Your tooken ca be generate into: `https://github.com/settings/tokens`
+- Your token ca be generate into: `https://github.com/settings/tokens`
 - Select the scope `public_repo` or `repo` (get private repo)
 - Click to generate token
 - Copy-Paste the token just generated into `<GITHUB_TOKEN>`